Tai-Rocha/LUH2_Data/README.md

       c4per: C4 perennial crops
       c3nfx: C3 nitrogen-fixing crops

-    [ ] Save each single state (which is a continuous data) as a TIF format [ ] We created a new data that is Lad use land cover data with 12 states
+    - [ ] 2.
+Save each single state (which is a continuous data) as a TIF format
+    - [ ] 3.
+We created a new data that is Lad use land cover data with 12 states
+    - [ ] 4.
+Validate the data (in progress...)

 <img src="https://user-images.githubusercontent.com/11633554/100250374-5d8c5600-2f1c-11eb-8302-0e1af71ebf66.png" width="550">